Reuse scripts in Postman

 Write code in a package

 Add JavaScript code, functions, and objects to packages in your team's Package Library.
 You can also use the Postman JavaScript API functionality, enabling you to use the pm object to access and alter request and response data, write test assertions, and more.
-The contents of packages are executed in the order they're listed.
+The contents of packages run in the order they're listed.
 After you write code in a package, import a package into an HTTP request, collection, or folder.

 You can't use the previous style of writing Postman tests in packages in the Package Library.